critterandguitari/EYESY_Manual/manual.md

 **The `9VDC` power port** is made for the power supply included with EYESY.
 The power supply’s output specifications are as follows: 9VDC, 1000mA, and a tip with center-positive polarity.
 If you are uncertain whether a power supply will work with EYESY, do *not* plug it in to find out.

 **The `Composite Out` port** serves as the video output for EYESY.
 During power up the EYESY will check it is connected to a powered HDMI display.
-If does not find one it will automatically choose this port to output video.
+If it does not find a powered HDMI display it will automatically choose the `Composite Out` port to output video.
 This port can send an NTSC or PAL formatted signal.
 To select your format, see the last section of Chapter Four.

 **The `HDMI Out` port** serves as the video output for EYESY.
 During power up the EYESY will check it is connected to a powered HDMI display.
-If it is it will automatically choose this port to output video.
+If it is, it will automatically choose this port to output video.

 > Note: The `HDMI Out` port only sends video.
 It does not send any audio from the EYESY.